tzamalisp/release-notes-generation-tool/README.md

 ### v1.0

-This is the first release of Release Notes Generation Tool (RLGen).
+This is the first release of the Release Notes Generation Tool (RLGen).
 For information about this release you can check the following link:
 * https://github.com/tzamalisp/release-notes-generation-tool/releases/tag/v1.0